rhjddjdbc/vaultx/README.md

 - (Optional) sudo or doas for remounting in vaultx for /proc safety.
   (Is only required if there is danger.)
 - (Optional) wl-clip or xclip
+- (Optional) qrencode to display qr-code in terminal to share it with your mobile device.

 ---